iandev096/express-firebase-admin-ts/README.md

   - Generate new private key
   - Download the private key.
 The private key is a `.json` file.
   - Replace the private key `.json` file in `./firebase-config` with your own private key `.json` file.
+  - Go to `firebase.ts` and update the `DATABASE_URL` with the url to your firebase realtime db.